levibostian/action-conventional-pr-linter/README.md

 - Lint pull request titles to see if they match a conventional commit spec.
 - If pull request title not valid, print a helpful message to PR author helping them out.
-- Squash pull requests making a valid commit that matches conventional commit spec.
-- Support for pull requests that add breaking changes to code base.

 _Note:_ At this time, this project only supports the [conventional-commits](https://www.conventionalcommits.org/) spec.
 If your project uses something else (Angular, Atom, etc) then this Action will not work for you.
 See [feature request](https://github.com/levibostian/action-semantic-pr/issues/8) to see how you can contribute to this project!